johnofleek/PiloT/networkManagerDocs/README.md

-## This documents purpose
+# Network manager
+This section explores the use of network manager and the RPi / Rasbian OS.

+It can replace the function provided by *dhcpcd* which is installed by default in the current versions (2019) of Raspbian

+For a quick overview of network manager take a look at https://en.wikipedia.org/wiki/NetworkManager.
+As mentioned in wikipedia - network manager has multiple interfaces - graphical, command line and an API.
+Network manager uses another component called modem manager.
+Modem manager also has GUI, CLI and API interfaces.

+Please be aware that network manager can only check if the modem is connected to a network or not - it cannot test if a IP link is working - for this an external app is need that tests IP connectivity - for example in routers this function is typically implemented in a separate app that sends / receives periodic ping requests

+## Network manager and Raspian
-Documents a method of automatically managing network interfaces with [network manager](https://developer.gnome.org/NetworkManager/stable/NetworkManager.html), including the cellular wwanX interface(s) provided by the PiloT HAT board, when used with a Raspberry PI and Raspian.
+This page Documents a method of automatically managing network interfaces with [network manager](https://developer.gnome.org/NetworkManager/stable/NetworkManager.html), including the cellular wwanX interface(s) provided by the PiloT HAT board, when used with a Raspberry PI and Raspian.

-At this time it is experimental and has only been tested on a limited set of RPi , Rasbian OS variants and Pilot variants
+The method is experimental and has only been tested on a limited set of RPi's, Rasbian OS variants and Pilot variants

 Note that by following the installation process below the Raspbian default network manager method *dhcpcd* will be replaced with network-manager and that if the network manager GUI